Kim Kardashian Already Has A Job Offer At A Law Firm If She Passes The Bar

-Kim Kardashian famously revealed earlier this month that she plans to become a lawyer and she is already taking steps to make that happen.
+Kim Kardashian famously revealed, earlier this month, that she plans to become a lawyer — and she is already taking steps to make that happen.
 Now, it sounds like the Keeping Up with the Kardashians star won’t have to wait long to get her career started once she passes the bar.
 According to TMZ, Robert Shapiro, the lawyer who defended O.J.
-Simpson – alongside Kim’s late father Robert Kardashian – says she has a job if she wants it.
+Simpson alongside Kim’s late father, Robert Kardashian, says she has a job if she wants it.

 Shapiro noted that Kim has already dabbled in the legal world with positive results, so he is sure she can take things to the next level once she passes the bar.
 Once she does, he says that she has a job waiting for her.